thorehusfeldt/edan55-labs/README.md

 A set of exploratory assignments designed for the course EDAN55 “Advanced Algorithms” at Lund University.

-Every lab has its own directory and contains two subdirectories:
+Each lab has its own directory and contains one or two subdirectories:

     <labname>/data     -- data files
     <labname>/docs     -- lab documentation (LaTeX), including a